ControlSystemStudio/phoebus/core/pva/TLS.md

 ```

 Import the signed certificate into the ioc keystore.
 Since `ioc.cer` is signed by 'myca', which
-is not a generally known CA, we will get an error like "Failed to establish chain"
+is not a generally known CA, we will get an error "Failed to establish chain"
 unless we first import `myca.cer` to trust out local CA.

 ```